-ACC Unavailable Warning
+Service ACC/FCW Warning

-If the system turns off, and the EVIC displays "ACC/FCW Unavailable, Vehicle System Error", there may be a temporary malfunction that limits ACC functionality.
+If the system turns off, and the EVIC displays "ACC/ FCW Unavailable Service Required"or "Cruise/FCW Unavailable Service Required", there may be an internal system fault or a temporary malfunction that limits ACC functionality.
 Although the vehicle is still drivable under normal conditions, ACC will be temporarily unavailable.
 If this occurs, try activating ACC again later, following a key cycle.
 If the problem persists, see your authorized dealer.